spouyllau/csv2oai/README.md

 - Pagination is done using `resumptionToken`.
 - The script does not implement `deleted`, `from`, or `until` functionalities of OAI, to keep it lightweight for users unfamiliar with OAI.
 Those seeking a full-featured OAI-PMH implementation should consider tools like Dataverse, Omeka Classic or Omeka S.
 - This server is not suited for large CSV files; other tools are better for handling large data volumes (e.g. Dataverse).

 ---

+## Demo

+A demo is avalaible on <a href="https://www.stephanepouyllau.org/oai-pmh/">https://www.stephanepouyllau.org/oai-pmh/</a>.

+---